czim/laravel-localization-route-cache/README.md

 [![Software License][ico-license]](LICENSE.md)

-A quick (hacky) fix to allow caching routes per locale for mcamara's laravel localization.
+A cobbled together fix to allow caching routes per locale for [mcamara's laravel localization](https://github.com/mcamara/laravel-localization).

+See the [github issue related to this fix](https://github.com/mcamara/laravel-localization/issues/201) in the original package.

 ## Install